Coryf65/Python_LearningPath/README.md

     - Insert or delete item at beginning: O(n)
     - Insert or delete item at middle: O(n)
     - Insert or delete item at end: O(1)

+2. Linked lists

+code example(/DataStructures/Linkedlist.py)

+    - Collection of data elements, called nodes
+    - Contain reference to the next node in the list
+    - Hold whatever data the application needs